 The Snapchat application promotes in-the-moment or real-time interactions and connections between people.

 Snapchat’s Promising Benefits to E-Commerce

 The Snapchat app by the numbers

-According to Snapchat’s internal data, there are more than 60% of U.S. smartphone users aged 13 to 34 that are Snapchatters.
+According to Snapchat’s internal data, more than 60% of U.S. smartphone users aged 13 to 34 are Snapchatters.
 If reaching out to 13 to 34-year-olds is your goal, Snapchat is the best social platform to invest in.
 13 to 34-year-olds love Snapchat because of three factors:

 Earlier this week, Joanna Coles, Cosmopolitan’s Editor-in-Chief and one of Snapchat’s board of directors, revealed at a Re/code conference that mobile shopping and e-commerce are coming to Snapchat.
 Recently, Snapchat worked with Hearst to create Sweet, a Snapchat channel that will be morphed into an e-commerce platform at some point.